zombieprocess/foundryvtt-dnd5e-config/README.md

 - `Combat Ready!` - Helps combat flow better with notifications like "Next Up" and if you want timers for turns.
 - `Dfreds Convenient Effects` - scripted macros and effects for abilities, mechanics and spells which can be added to players and npcs.
 - `Dfreds Droppables` -
+- `Dice So Nice!` - Adds 3D configurable dice to the VTT
 - `DNDBeyond Character Sheet for 5E` - Reskin of the default character sheet
 - `DNDBeyond NPC Sheet` - Reskin of the default NPC sheet
 - `FXMaster` - Adds additional effects, like weather, environment and matching sounds, pull these in on demand.